 This continuous recruitment will remain open until the final filing date.
 The eligible list established from this continuous recruitment will expire by the end of the calendar year.
 Applicants will be eligible to reapply and take an examination if a new recruitment opens the following calendar year.

-To be considered for the first round of screening in this recruitment, please submit your application materials by March 24, 2023, at 5:00pm.
+To be considered for the next round of screening in this recruitment, please submit your application materials by October 6, 2023, at 5:00pm.

 The current vacancies are in the Health and Human Services Department - Human Services Division and the eligible list established from this recruitment will be used to fill positions in eligibility programs such as CalFresh, CalWORKs, Medi-Cal, and Veterans Services.